ansibleguy/collection_opnsense/docs/use_rule.md

         protocol: 'TCP'  # for options see the WEB-UI
         description: 'Generic test'
         # match_fields: ['ip_protocol', 'source_invert', 'source_net', 'description']
-        #   Fields that are used to match configured rules with the running config - if any of those fields are changed, the module will think it's a new rule
-        #   you could also just use the 'sequence' numbers as unique IDs..
         # sequence: 1
         # action: 'pass'
         # interface: 'lan'